tylercasperson/WordGuessGame/README.md

 # WordGuessGame - Animal Onomatopoeia

-### This is a word guess game for animal sounds in various languages.
+### This is a word guess game for animal sounds in various languages (animal onamonapia).
 I have always enjoyed realizing how something so simple can be viewed differently.
 The sounds expressed in a langauge are connected to the orthography.
-I hope you enjoy this animal onomatopoeia.
+I hope you enjoy this animal onamonapia.

 ### Credit for the Images used goes to: